DivadNojnarg/outstanding-shiny-ui/outstanding-shiny-ui.knit.md

 See [the github repository](https://github.com/rstudio/shiny/tree/master/inst/www/shared) for more details about all dependencies related to the shiny package.

-Therefore in the following, we will restict ourself to Bootstrap (3 and 4) together with jQuery.
-Don't be disapointed since there is still a lot to say.

-> Notes: As shiny depends on Bootstrap 3.3.7, we recommand the user who would like to experiment Boostrap 4 features to be particularly careful about potential incompatibilies.
+> Notes: As shiny depends on Bootstrap 3.3.7, we recommand the user who would like to experiment Bootstrap 4 features to be particularly careful about potential incompatibilies.
 See a working example here with [bs4Dash](https://github.com/RinteRface/bs4Dash).

 A good source of **open source** HTML templates is [Colorlib](https://colorlib.com) and [Creative Tim](https://www.creative-tim.com/bootstrap-themes/free).
-You might also buy your template, but forget about the packaging option, which would be illegal in this particular case, unless you have a legal agreement with the author (very unlikely however).
+You might also buy your template, but forget about the packaging option, which would be illegal in this particular case.

 <!--chapter:end:custom-templates-intro.Rmd-->